ArunMaurya8/Phylogenetics-project/README.md

-# Phylogenetics project (guided by Prof Nicolas Salamin)
+# Phylogenetics project
-Aim: Build a python module to calculate the likelihood of a phylogenetic tree.
+Aim: Build a python module to calculate the likelihood of a phylogenetic tree (guided by Prof Nicolas Salamin)

 The script is to store the information about the tree and calculate the log-likelihood of the tree from the given information.
 The data consists of following three files: